MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 1. Select the **Preview** to open the site.

-1. Log in to the site.
+1. Sign in to the site.

 1. Select the **Upload** button.